jhap1982/giveituruguay/1999/1999-05-25 - Clutch Cargo's, Pontiac, MI, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Tiny Dancer part of JOHN
+3. Tiny Dancer part of JOHN
-Scar Tissue
+4. Scar Tissue
-Suck My Kiss
+5. Suck My Kiss
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Otherside
+8. Otherside
-Skinny Sweaty Man
+9. Skinny Sweaty Man
-I Could Have Lied
+10. I Could Have Lied
-Parallel Universe
+11. Parallel Universe
-I Like Dirt
+12. I Like Dirt
-Californication
+13. Californication
-Right on Time
+14. Right on Time
-Under the Bridge
+15. Under the Bridge
-Me and My Friends
+16. Me and My Friends
-ENCORE BREAK
+<br>ENCORE BREAK
-Soul to Squeeze
+17. Soul to Squeeze
-The Power of Equality
+18. The Power of Equality

 ## Notes